marcusburghardt/ansible-role-openscap/README.md

 You can customize your environment in a very simple and centralized way editing some variables in:
 - defaults/main.yml

-However, I strongly recommend to override these variables in your playbook.
+However, I strongly recommend to override these variables in your Playbook.
-Also, this is much more elegant besides give you more flexibility. ;)
+This is much more elegant and gives you more flexibility. ;)

 To do so, explore the "defaults/main.yml", which is very well documented to clarify the purpose and effect of any variable.
-Then, just copy what your want to change in your playbook and adjust it as desired.
+Then, just copy what your want to change in your Playbook and adjust it as desired.
 Take a look in the Example Playbook section.

 In some rare cases, you may change some configuration to reflect your local environment in:
 - vars/*.yml
+If this was necessary for you by any reason, consider to propose a PR to improve the role.

 Dependencies